jmstout-tech/Pariveda-Challenge/README.md

 IMPORTANT!
 Visual Studio 2017 and Unity 2018.3.14 are REQUIRED for the project to run and import in all assets and logic without error.

+IMPORTANT!
+Game MUST be run on Windowed Screen, do not operate on Fullscreen.

 Big Al's Touchdown Pariveda Project

 Controls on Title Screen are operated via Mouse.